tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 # Episode 6 - Layout

 The hardest possibly skill to master.
+It is a skill needs to be practiced.

 #### What makes a good layout?
 - clear, not confusing (hierarchy)